Misquoted No More: Securely Extracting F* Programs with IO: Related Work

 {\em \citet{rupicola}} present a Rocq framework that treats compilation as a proof-search problem---\IE finding a deeply embedded low-level program that is in a relation with the shallowly embedded program.
 This is also a form of translation validation, since the search is done using tactics (metaprograms) whose result has to be type-checked by Rocq.
 The framework may not know how to automatically compile a program, in which case it shows where it got stuck, and the proof engineer can take control.
 They illustrate the versatility of the framework by showing how to compile Gallina programs using terminating loops, various flat data structures such as mutable first-order cells and arrays, nondeterminism, and IO. \citet{rupicola} present their framework as translation validation tool for specific performance-critical programs, directly targetting a low-level program.\ch{May need to clarify what this last part means.} We on the other hand try to minimize the reliance on translation validation.\ch{ only difference?\ca{this is the biggest difference}}\ch{Do they do secure compilation?}

 The work above and our relational quotation {\em share a challenge} that comes from trying to relate a shallowly embedded program with a deeply embedded program: one is able to relate only what is expressible by a user defined relation (\EG pattern matching is hard to do: when synthesizing CakeML~\cite{cakeml-effectful-synthesis,cakeml-pure-synthesis}, they first automatically generate the relation based on the datatypes used). \ifsooner \tbd{Second, because of refinements we recompute the weakest precondition of a program, which one has to reprove (using the SMT or manually).
-When doing synthesis of CakeML~\cite{cakeml-pure-synthesis,cakeml-effectful-synthesis}, they also end up having extra pre-conditions they have to prove and they tackle it by having some automatic heuristics to discharge parts of the necessary proofs, and the user is left to tackle the remaining ones manually. \ca{what about Clement/Ouef?}} \fi \ch{flow; connect to previous sentence} We came up with the {\em typing relation for shallow embeddings} after reading work on certifying extraction~\cite{cakeml-pure-synthesis,cakeml-effectful-synthesis,rupicola}, but, to our knowledge, it does not exist per se in literature.
-In terms of similar looking relations, we are aware only of work on canonical structures~\cite{gonthier2013make}.\ch{how is that related?}
+When doing synthesis of CakeML~\cite{cakeml-pure-synthesis,cakeml-effectful-synthesis}, they also end up having extra pre-conditions they have to prove and they tackle it by having some automatic heuristics to discharge parts of the necessary proofs, and the user is left to tackle the remaining ones manually. \ca{what about Clement/Ouef?}} \fi

+\paragraph{\bf{Typing Relation for Shallow Embeddings}} {\em \citet{mcbride-coincidences}} presents the first deep embedding indexed by shallow types, and claims it is a ``new reflective technology''.
+McBride's idea was advanced by~{\em\citet{deeper-shallow-embeddings}}, who show how to do a ``deeper shallow embedding'' of a dependently-typed language by using an embedding very similar to our typing relation for shallow embeddings.
+They show an embedding that supports dependent types and/or affine types, something we did not try.
+We show, however, how to support monadic code and refinement types.
+To our knowledge, we are the first to use such a typing relation for doing quotation and certifying extraction.

+{\em \citet{embedding-by-unembedding}} propose a framework that leverages unembedding, a reification technique that converts finally-tagless (shallow) representations to de Bruijn-indexed (deep) terms, with formal correctness guarantees.
+Unembedding does not apply to our monadic shallowly embedded code because it is not in finally-tagless style.